AztekAsylum/AztekAsylum/README.md

 ## Introduction

-> I am a creative Front End Developer with a background in graphic design based in Denver, CO.
-Clean front-end design is my speciality.
-Additionally, I utilize my experience in graphic design, photography, and video skills to create unique content for promo and engagement.
-Through my creative process I’ve learned to adapt with a hard work ethic and enjoy the process of working with others along the way.
+> Creative Front End Developer with a background in graphic design and a specialization in clean front-end design.
+Experience honed in graphic design, photography, and videography facilitates the creation of unique content for promotional purposes and engagement.
+Through the creative process, adaptation with a strong work ethic is manifested, and the enjoyment of collaborating with others is a constant along the journey.

 ## Skills